-As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 0.8% p.a. below RPI i.e. 2.5% p.a.
+As future pension increases are expected to be based on the Consumer Prices Index (CPI) rather than RPI, we have made a further assumption about CPI which is that it will be 0.9% p.a. below RPI i.e. 2.5% p.a.
 We believe that this is a reasonable estimate for the future differences in the indices, based on the different calculation methods.

 Salaries are then assumed to increase at 1.8% p.a. above CPI in addition to a promotional scale.
-We applied a short term overlay for the period from 31 March 2013 to 31 March 2015 for salaries to rise in line with CPI.